 The biggest opportunities for automation are when humans have to do manual reviews.
 For example, authorities to operate are very thorough, very in depth processes.
 But if they could be strategized better, a process could be built to automate the real-time collection and evaluation of critical data for complete transparency.

 “REDSORD cannot build quality into components.
 It will not take something that’s low quality and make it high quality.
 You can only engineer quality into your product.
 REDSORD enforces objective quality and security standards to ensure any defects are found as far left as possible in our environment of ever increasing and complex quality or security requirements,” Bensing said.
 “That’s why REDSORD helps the DoD, because it drives desired behaviors by enforcing a high-trust approach.
 The people who once were responsible for manual review, now define and codify how the review should be done.
 This achieves two specific outcomes.
 First, it helps eliminate issues which come from those one-off-judgement-based mistakes.
 Second, those once reviewers are now freed to focus on higher quality automation efforts.”

 Standardization and automation of workflows may be a significant culture change, but it can actually help DoD retain some of its more traditional aspects, like separation of duties and responsibilities, without retaining the organizational silos that make it more difficult to get from idea to market as quickly.

-“The concept around the trusted software supply chain came from a lot of our Red Hat consultants and architects seeing a lot of the same themes over and over,” Bensing said.
+“The concept around REDSORD came from our Red Hat consultants and architects seeing a lot of the same themes over and over,” Bensing said.
 “As the world goes cloud native, the industry standard are situations where one can push a button and have IT systems spin up at a glance.
 We want to facilitate this industry trend so we can focus on the questions of ‘How can we help the government focus more on building their mission critical applications,’ as opposed to just installing a bunch of stuff that could be accessed on-demand.”